Wholesale Hops

 American cross between Petham Golding and a USDA-selected male.
 Slightly spicy and very piney.
 Produces a good yield of medium to long wing tipped cones.
 Late harvest with a high alpha and Cascade-like aroma. alpha 12%

-Comet was selected in 1961 for its high alpha acid content and excellent bittering qualities.
-Released in 1974 by the USDA, it was grown commercially up until the early 1980's to fill the need for high alpha hops but was replaced by the newer super-alpha varieties and commercial production more or less disappeared.
-It's "wild American" aroma characteristic comes from Comet's parentage cross of English Sunshine and a native American hop.
-That and its solid grapefruit and citrus aroma has created a new interest in this cultivar as a dual purpose hop for craft brewers, some calling it "Citra's little sister".
+Comet's "wild American" aroma characteristic comes from Comet's parentage cross of English Sunshine and a native American hop.
+The solid grapefruit and citrus aroma has created a new interest in this cultivar as a dual purpose hop for craft brewers, some calling it "Citra's little sister".
 Used to Brew: American-style lagers or as a dry hop in ales and IPA's.
 Resistant to verticillium wilt but can be susceptible to downy mildew. alpha 8 - 10.5%

 Magnum